 • give an indication of likely costs

 Where we feel unable to reach the necessary conclusions with reasonable confidence, we may refer the matter for further investigations.
-However, at survey level three such referrals should be the exception rather than the rule.
-A survey level three report should aim to provide the client with all the information they need to make a decision.
+However, such referrals will normally be the exception rather than the rule.

-This level of service will suit any domestic residential property in any condition depending on the competence and experience of the RICS member.
+This level of service will suit any domestic residential property in any condition.

 2 The Surveyor.